cloocher/xmlhasher/README.md

 ```
 ## Benchmarks

 How fast is it?
-Try it for your self - [benchmark.rb](https://github.com/cloocher/xmlhasher/blob/master/benchmark/benchmark.rb)
+Try it for yourself - [benchmark.rb](https://github.com/cloocher/xmlhasher/blob/master/benchmark/benchmark.rb)

 ```
 Converting small xml from text to Hash: